Term 3, Edition 13 - 29 Aug 2025

 Borrowing reached record numbers as students were inspired to discover new adventures through reading.
 The event was a fantastic display of creativity, collaboration, and a shared love of literature.

-A special thank you to teachers went above and beyond to bring the day to life with their own imaginative costumes!
+A special thank you to MSM staff who went above and beyond to bring the day to life with their own imaginative costumes!

 MSM SPORT